ssh000/chat-app/README.md

 4. When you hit `enter` to send a new message UI doesn't wait response from a server. it was done intentionally to show some `Optimistic` UI approach;
 5. Selected chat is highlighted.
 6. Date format internationalization.
+7. BEM naming convetion for the styles.
-7. Will work on last 1 version of: Edge, Firefox, Chrome.
+8. Will work on last 1 version of: Edge, Firefox, Chrome.

 # WHAT TO IMPROVE